dzervoudakes/simple-chat/README.md

 - Ensure `Docker` is installed and running
 - In your terminal, `cd` into the `server` directory and run `npm install`
 - From the project root, open your terminal and run `docker-compose up`
-  - Seed data for `users` will be populated in the database automatically
+  - Seed data will be populated in the database automatically
   - The server will be running on `http://localhost:3000`
   - The default login is `Admin`/`passworddd`, but you may create your own through the UI as well